-During the year ended October 31, 2015 and period ended July 31, 2016, the Company and the lessors of the LM Property agreed to amend the terms of their mineral leases.
+During the year ended October 31, 2015 and 2016, the Company and the lessors of the LM Property agreed to amend the terms of their mineral leases.
 The amendment gives the Company the option to reduce the current 3% net smelter returns royalty (NSR) to a 2% NSR by paying US\$1,000,000 at any time prior to December 31, 2064.
 The option was purchased for US\$4,000 (paid), plus 100,000 common shares of the Company valued at \$3,500 (paid).

 In November 2015, the Company and the lessors agreed to a second amendment.
 The amendment extends the term of the LM Property mineral leases by 41 years to December 31, 2064.
-In consideration for extending the term, the next annual advance royalty payment will be increased to US\$110/acre/year, commencing May 31, 2016 (paid).
+In consideration for extending the term, the next annual advance royalty payment will be increased to US\$110/acre/year, commencing May 31, 2016 (paid 2016 royalty payment).
 The advance royalty payments will increase by \$10/acre/year for each subsequent year that the lease is in effect.

-During the period ended July 31, 2016, the Company spent \$51,540 (2015 - \$76,060) on its Michigan exploration projects, mainly on geological consulting.
+During the year ended October 31, 2016, the Company spent \$75,884 (2015 - \$82,883), of which \$75,005 was recovered from Altius as reimbursements and management fees.
+As of November 1, 2016, Altius became the operator of the exploration programs and Bitterroot will no longer be incurring expenditures or receiving management fees from Altius.on its Michigan exploration projects, mainly on acquisition costs, lease payments and geological consulting.
 Dr. Jules J. Lajoie, P.Eng is the Qualified Person responsible for the technical content of this disclosure.